Some Observations on Copyright Law

 with a filename chosen by the user.

-Such copying may be infringement of a copyright.
+Such copying is infringement of a copyright.

 Servers operated by local Internet Service Providers obviously transmit